dapkerahul25/manager-app/README.md

 # Basic Manager App with MongoDB + Node + Angular

-This example app shows how to create a Node.js API and display its data with an Angular UI.

 This project was bootstrapped with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4

 **Prerequisites**: